DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

 5. We look away from the 2nd NPC and close the final textbox.
 Because this NPC is offscreen, it will wait to call the deletion code until it goes back on screen.
 6. We position the camera in a certain way such that when we pull out the pictobox, the NPC unculls the same time the pictobox data loads in
 7. The pictobox UI (user interface) data loads into the now freed space in memory that just got cleared earlier from the 1st NPC.
-   a.) ```sScreen``` is still pointing to the same place in memory, but instead of pointing to screen data, it now points to (seemingly random) data from the pictobox.
+   - ```sScreen``` is still pointing to the same place in memory, but instead of pointing to screen data, it now points to (seemingly random) data from the pictobox.
 8. The 2nd NPC will attempt to go through the same process as what occurred at step #2.
 However, this time, ```sScreen``` has been corrupted by pictobox data, and will immediately cause a crash when it tries to run code at an invalid location in memory.

 Unless we do the following......